cloudydeno/deno-aws_api/lib/README.md

 [dep-vis]: https://deno-visualizer.danopia.net/dependencies-of/https/deno.land/x/aws_api/demo.ts

-From-scratch Typescript AWS API client built for Deno.
+From-scratch Typescript AWS API client+codegen built for Deno.

-A leading focus of this library is to be as lean as possible on the number of files downloaded to use a specific service.
+A leading focus of this library is to provide safe service clients while importing a relatively small amount of dependency files. on the number of files downloaded to use a specific service.

-Each service has its own isolated Typescript module;
+Each service is generated as its own module file.
-you'll need to make an `ApiFactory` from `client/mod.ts` and then pass it to the service you want to use.
+You can create an `ApiFactory` from `client/mod.ts` and then pass it to the constructor for the AWS service API you want to use.

-Package layout:

-* `client/`: A handwritten generic AWS API client (credentials, signing, etc)
-* `encoding/`: Shared modules for dealing with XML, JSON, & querystrings
-* `services/`: Generated Typescript classes and interfaces for a few most-useful AWS services
-* `demo.ts`: A trivial example of using this library
-* `examples/`: Several full examples of using individual services

-A full listing of **all** AWS services and their import URLs can be found on the [/x/aws_api Web Service][webservice].
-More information on [the accompanying Wiki page][webservice-docs].

-Please reach out on Github Issues about missing features, weird exceptions, or API issues, or ping `dantheman#8546` in the Deno Discord if you just wanna chat about this effort.

-## Usage
+## Example Usage

-Basic example: (a subset of `demo.ts`)
+A bare-bones example from `demo.ts`:

 ```typescript
 import { ApiFactory } from 'https://deno.land/x/aws_api/client/mod.ts';